-Following the General Meeting on the 10th November where we got all our ducks in a row (not always an easy undertaking) with regard to the 2024 Exhibition and all the myriad of other tasks, duties and responsibilities that life in the 21st century requires of us, the big question that I asked Trisha was, 'How many Gallery 1 paintings have been listed for the January Exhibition?'
-These are the new works which have never been seen before.
+Following the General Meeting ART CLUB NEWS on the 10th November where we got all our ducks in a row (not always an easy undertaking) with regard to the 2024 Exhibition and all the myriad of other tasks, duties and responsibilities Other happenings coming up for us include the that life in the 21st century requires of us, the big Community Garden Open Day on the 2nd December question that I asked Trisha was, 'How many Gallery 1 where the club will have a stall promoting the exhibition with some small items for sale, so please drop in to paintings have been listed for the January Exhibition?'
+These are the new works which have never been seen support the wonderful Community Garden and check out our stall.
+There will also be our Christmas Party on before.
 Trisha reported that there will be 194 paintings and 40 China items.
-There will also be a higher number (than usual) of 'Pay and Take' items in the foyer.
-So, if you are interested in a large statement painting for your home or a small painting to fill an uninteresting space, you will be bound to find just the perfect original artwork to fit your requirements.
+There will also be a higher number Friday 15th December to look forward to. (than usual) of 'Pay and Take' items in the foyer.
+So, The two days preceding the exhibition will see the Art if you are interested in a large statement painting for your home or a small painting to fill an uninteresting Club selling raffle tickets outside IGA where the prizes space, you will be bound to find just the perfect original will be on display. artwork to fit your requirements.

-Also worthy of mention is that there will be a new classification for Sculpture.
-Mal Johnson enters one or more of his excellent metal sculptures every year but they have to date not had their own classification, so the hope is that other members may be encouraged to try their hand at what could be described as 3D art.
-Every year members choose a theme for the exhibition as I have written about before.
-The 2024 theme is 'A line from a poem (or inspired by a poem)' Over the year there has been a lot of studying of poetry books (both Australian and non-Australian), while members looked for just the right poem with imagery which could become a painting.
+Unfortunately, due to unforeseen circumstances we were not able to hold our Bric-a-brac Bazaar on Also worthy of mention is that there will be a new classification for Sculpture.
+Mal Johnson enters one or Saturday 18th November, we hope to reschedule more of his excellent metal sculptures every year but that after the exhibition, so watch this space and we they have to date not had their own classification, so the apologise for any inconvenience. hope is that other members may be encouraged to try their hand at what could be described as 3D art.
+The Club send Greetings for the Christmas Season to Every year members choose a theme for the exhibition everyone and look forward to seeing you in January at as I have written about before.
+The 2024 theme is 'A the exhibition. line from a poem (or inspired by a poem)' Over the year there has been a lot of studying of poetry books (both Australian and non-Australian), while members looked for just the right poem with imagery which could become a painting.